-Cookie based technology has its problems and it simply does not stand to modern standards.
+Cookie-based tracking has recently become the industry’s punching bag, as if all the industry’s bad practices are tied to this one technology.
+Cookie based technology has its problems and it simply does not hold up to modern standards.
 The overarching trends are bigger than all of us.
 It’s better to adjust to them.

 How do you adjust for the cookieless future?
 With cookieless tracking, of course.
+Or cookie-safe tracking.

-Cookies are usually used by the web page that you were currently on.
+Cookies are usually used by the web page that you are currently on.
 Such cookies are commonly referred to as first party cookies.
 They record first party data, i.e. data left directly by a user.

 The other type of cookies are third party cookies that call other domains.
 In our example, a third party cookie would call the anotherdomain.com domain while a user is visiting the CNN.com page.